~At this time, Fluid Interfaces is NOT accepting new students.~

-- have a track record showing that they are creative, inventive, and full of ideas;
+- are highly creative, inventive, and full of ideas;

 - are not afraid to pick up the new skills and knowledge they need to implement their visions;